FaceTime Like A Pro (eBook)

 6. Now, enter the custom phrase you want to use to wake Siri on your iPhone.
 It can be anything you like, like “Edith” or “Jarvis.”

-Enter custom phrase to rename Siri
+Enter custom phrase to rename siri

 7. Speak your custom phrase three times to teach your iPhone to recognize it.